The services of the Shoah Memorial

 international relations

-The Shoah Memorial, at international level, aims to impact the policies of the European states with high stakes as the Western Balkans, the Baltic countries, Ukraine, and to include the Shoah in a reflection open to genocide by focusing on regional issues.
-It develops structured partnerships with local ministries of education, the French diplomatic and cultural network, associations of history teachers or NGOs involved in memorial issues.
+The Shoah Memorial, at the international level, notably aims to impact memory policies in high-stakes European states such as the Western Balkans, the Baltic countries, Ukraine, and to include the Shoah in a reflection open to genocides by prioritizing regional issues.
+It develops structured partnerships with local ministries of national education, the French diplomatic and cultural network, associations of history teachers or NGOs involved in memorial issues.
 Training seminars, research workshops, conferences or exhibitions are in most cases offered abroad with the support of international donors.
-Finally, the extension of the geographical field to Africa has led the Memorial, at the request of UNESCO, to organize training courses to accompany the Cameroonian authorities, Central African and Congolese women in their desire to introduce the teaching of the Shoah and genocide as an education for peace.
+Finally, the expansion of the geographical scope to Africa led the Memorial, at the request of UNESCO, to organize training sessions to support the Cameroonian authorities, Central African and Congolese in their desire to introduce the teaching of the Holocaust and genocides as peace education.

 Learn more